Bursary Agreement

 Determine the service commitment and clawback terms

-Agree on the post-qualification service period (typically one year per year of study funded) and the pro-rata clawback formula.
-Ensure the formula reduces the repayment proportionally as the employee completes the service period — a full clawback regardless of service completed may be reduced by a court under the Conventional Penalties Act.
-Define the clawback triggers: resignation during studies, resignation during the service period, academic failure, and disciplinary dismissal.
+Agree on the post-qualification service period (typically one year per year of study funded, with three to five years for expensive programmes like MBAs or CFA qualifications) and design the pro-rata clawback formula.
+The formula must reduce the repayment proportionally as the employee completes the service period — a full clawback regardless of service completed will be reduced by a court under Section 3 of the Conventional Penalties Act 15 of 1962 as disproportionate to the employer's actual loss.
+Define the clawback triggers precisely: resignation during studies (100%), resignation during the service period (pro-rata), academic failure beyond agreed tolerance, and disciplinary dismissal for cause.
+Distinguish these from employer-initiated termination without cause, which should extinguish the clawback.

 Customise the template with specific terms